keep-calm-and-nice-software/happy-coding/README.md

 # happy-coding

+## Overview

-This repository contains project examples using different programming languages and testing frameworks, aiming to help workshop participants to quickly get up & running during "Code & Discuss" blocks.
+This living repository contains project templates as starting points (in different programming languages and testing frameworks).
+Aiming to help training participants to quickly get up & running during "Code & Discuss" blocks.

+## Want to contribute?

+Nice!
+Feel free to add an issue or directly submit a PR, we'll be thankful and happy to review it :)

+## What else?

-Happy coding! :)
+Happy coding!